EduardoDuQuesne/terrible-techno/README.md

 - "Up and Down Arrow" = Master Volume
 - Use the QWERTY keyboard to play the selected octaves on the synthesizer

+### Save Settings
+In order to save settings: <br/>
+- Log in using google
+- Click on floppy disk icon
+- Type in desired name for current settings
+- Hit Enter